The Pan-STARRS Data Processing System: IPP Data Processing Stages

-The skycell images generated by the Warp process are added together to make deeper, higher signal-to-noise images in the Stack stage.
-The stacks also fill in coverage gaps between different exposures, resulting in an image of the sky with more uniform coverage than a single exposure.
-See~\cite{waters2017} for details on the stack combination algorithm.
+The skycell images generated by the \ippstage{warp} process can be added together to make deeper, higher signal-to-noise images in the \ippstage{stack} stage.
+These stacked images also fill in coverage gaps between different exposures, resulting in an image of the sky with more uniform coverage than a single exposure.

 In the IPP processing, stacks may be made with various options for the input images.
 During nightly science processing, the 8 exposures per filter for each Medium Deep field are combined into a set of stacks for that field.
-These so-called `nightly stacks' are used by the transient survey projects to detect the faint supernovae, among other transient events.
-For the PV3 $3\pi$ analysis, all filter images from the $3\pi$ survey observation were stacked together to generate a single set of images with $\sim 10 - 20\times$ the exposure of the individual survey exposures.
-The signal, variance, and mask images resulting from these deep stacks are part of the DR1 release and are available from the image extraction tools.
+These so-called ``nightly stacks'' are used by the transient survey projects to detect faint supernovae, among other transient events.
+For the PV3 $3\pi$ analysis, all images in each filter from the observations for this survey were stacked together to generate a single set of images with $\sim 10 - 20\times$ the exposure of the individual survey exposures.

-For the PV3 processing of the Medium Deep fields, stacks have been generated for the nightly groups and for the full depth using all exposures (deep stacks).
-In addition, a 'best seeing' set of stack have been produced \note{using image quality cuts to be described}.
-We have also generated out-of-season stacks for the Medium Deep fields, in which all image not from a particular observing season for a field are combined into a stack.
+For the PV3 processing of the Medium Deep fields, stacks have been generated for the nightly groups and for the full depth using all exposures, producing ``deep stacks''.
+In addition, a ``best seeing'' set of stacks have been produced using image quality cuts described by \citet[][Paper VII]{huber2017}.
+We have also generated out-of-season stacks for the Medium Deep fields, in which all images {\em not} from a particular observing season for a field are combined into a stack.
 These later stacks are useful as deep templates when studying long-term transient events in the Medium Deep fields as they are not (or less) contaminated by the flux of the transients from a given season.

+When a given set of \ippstage{stack} stage processing is defined, exposures with existing \ippstage{warp} entries that match the filter, position, and other criteria such as seeing are identified.
+An entry is then added for each skycell in the \ippdbtable{stackRun} table, with the \ippdbcolumn{warp_id} entries for the exposures added to the \ippdbtable{stackInputSkyfile} table, linked to the \ippdbtable{stackRun} entry by the \ippdbcolumn{stack_id} field.
+This defines the mapping for which exposures contribute to the \ippstage{stack}.
+The \ippstage{stack} stage processing is performed at the skycell level.